 1. Know Your Why

 The first step is to identify why you’re even trying to establish a healthy eating plan for yourself.
 Why do you want to be healthy and why is healthy eating important to you?
 Do you have a medical condition that requires that you modify your eating habits?
 This might be pre-diabetes, allergies, obesity, or a heart condition?
 If you said yes to any of these, then you have a very compelling reason to make changes to your diet.
 Or you might be trying to eat healthy because you simply realize that having a healthy diet is a great way to secure your health for the future.
-Knowing why you want to be and eat healthy will help to set your compass for the long term.
+Knowing why you want to be and eat healthily will help to set your compass for the long term.

 People change eating habits for various reasons.
 Some other common reasons you may want to eat healthier: